djknox/momepage/README.md

 python3 manage.py runserver
 ```

-After following these steps, you will be able to access Momepage in the browser and have your development environment ready to go!
+After following these steps, you will be able to access Momepage in the browser and your development environment will be all set.

 ## Contributing
-To make a contribution to Momepage, just make a [pull request](https://help.github.com/en/articles/about-pull-requests)!
+To contribute to Momepage, just make a [pull request](https://help.github.com/en/articles/about-pull-requests)!

 Here's the basic steps to contributing: